giseldo/neodataset/README.md

 ## Contact Autor

-Giseldo da Silva Neo at giseldo@gmail.com.
+Giseldo S. Neo at giseldo@gmail.com.
 More about-me in [ResearchGate](https://www.researchgate.net/profile/Giseldo-Neo) or in my [personal site](http://giseldo.github.io).

 [⭐ If you like or use it, give it a star.](https://github.com/giseldo/neodataset/stargazers)